 Today, you turned on your laptop/tablet/mobile phone and accessed the Internet.
 Perhaps you logged in to your browser or email platform, did a few things, then came to this site, found this article, and started reading it.

 A user interface (UI) facilitated every step of that activity.
 Your ability to easily navigate the various choices and functions was due to a good user experience (UX).
 That's what we're covering here today.
 That’s what we’re covering here today.
+UX and UI design are used interchangeably so often (and they shouldn’t be) that many people may not be aware of the UI and UX difference.
+But now the truth can be told!

-This article delves into the difference between UI and UX, touching upon the meaning of UX and UI, how they work together, the UI/UX designers and what skills they need, and career details such as salaries and career paths.
+This article will help you understand what is UI and UX, the difference between UI and UX, how they work together, the UI/UX designers and what skills they need, and career details such as salaries and career paths.
+But before we look at the what is UI and UX and their top differences, let’s take care of a few basic definitions.

 What Is UX Design?